Crème brûlée (pronounced "krem broo-LAY") is a classic French dessert consisting of a custard topped with caramelized sugar.

 Speaking of caramelizing, let me tell you something else about creme brulée: it is a guaranteed crowd-pleaser.
 I've made it hundreds of times for clients' dinner parties, and when the chef takes out a blowtorch, everyone, even the most jaded pop star or politician, stops what they're doing and watches.

-The procedure involves combining cream, egg yolks, and sugar, then pour the custard into small dishes like these ramekins and then baking them in a water bath until set.
+The procedure involves combining cream, egg yolks, and sugar, then pour the custard into small dishes, like ramekins, and then baking them in a water bath until set.
 The water bath produces a gentle, steamy heat in the oven, which helps keep the custards from cracking.

 After chilling, sprinkle granulated sugar on top and caramelize with a torch until golden brown.
 The sugar will melt and then harden into a glassy layer on top of the custard.
 I generally serve them topped with fresh mixed berries and a dusting of powdered sugar.